-1.20 In addition to the CEMP, complementary environmental plans and procedures for the construction phase will be developed where required and specified in the planning conditions.
+1.21 In addition to the detailed CEMP, complementary environmental plans and procedures for the construction phase are proposed to be developed where these are required by the local planning authority and specified in the planning conditions.
 These plans and procedures will build on the principles and procedures set out in this framework CEMP and will be cross referenced in the detailed CEMP.